East Cornwall · PL15 · Cornwall Council East

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Launceston, that work is shaped by the place itself — Launceston is the ancient capital of Cornwall, just over the Tamar from Devon, with the Norman castle, walled medieval core and a substantial Conservation Area covering the historic streets, with a building stock that leans toward medieval and Georgian townhouses and Victorian terraces.
+A Launceston brief starts on the street, not the screen — Launceston is the ancient capital of Cornwall, just over the Tamar from Devon, with the Norman castle, walled medieval core and a substantial Conservation Area covering the historic streets, with a building stock that leans toward medieval and Georgian townhouses and Edwardian villas.

 • Conservation Area